-STRUCTURE OBJECTIVES ACTIVITIES PERFORMANCE MEASURES TARGET 2013/14 ACTUAL 2013/14 The Wellington Zoo Trust was established on 1 July 2003 and all of the trustees are appointed by the Council.
-As at 30 June 2014 , they are Ross Martin (Chair), Frances Russell, Linda Meade, Alan Dixson, and Councillor Simon Marsh.
+Structure Objectives Activities Performance measures Target 2013/14 Actual 2013/14 The Wellington Zoo Trust was established on 1 July 2003 and all of the trustees are appointed by the Council.
+As at 30 June 2014, they are Ross Martin (Chair), Frances Russell, Linda Meade, Alan Dixson, and Councillor Simon Marsh.
 The Wellington Zoo Trust manages the assets and operations of Wellington Zoo for the benefit of the residents of Wellington and visitors to the city.
-It promotes species conservation, educates the community by building an awareness of plant and animal species, and supports the conservation and educational activities of The Trust: cares for resident animals and manages the animal collection provides a high-quality visitor experience participates in captive management breeding and breed-for-release programmes develops and maintains other organisations. high quality animal exhibits delivers educational material and learning experiences contributes to zoological, conservation and facilities management research projects.
-Average income per visitor (excluding WCC grant).
-Ratio of generated Trust income as % of WCC grant. \$14.82 118% \$14.01 117%
+It promotes species conservation, educates the community by building an awareness of plant and animal species, and supports the conservation and educational activities of other organisations.
+Cares for resident animals and manages the animal collection.
+Provides a high-quality visitor experience Participates in captive management breeding and breed-for-release programmes.
+Develops and maintains high quality animal exhibits.
+Delivers educational material and learning experiences.
+Contributes to zoological, conservation and facilities management research projects.
+Number of visitors Conservation Programme Managed Species (% of total collection) Average WCC subsidy per visitor Annual fundraising target for ZCP Average income per visitor (excluding WCC grant) Ratio of generated Trust income as % of WCC grant 216,8902 41% \$12.52 \$400,000 14.82 118% • 227,434 • 40% • 11.94 • \$241,000 3 • 14.01 • 117%

-27 This figure has increased from the original 2012-22 Long-term Plan target to reflect the higher than anticipated visitor numb ers.
+2 This figure has increased from the original Long-term Plan target to reflect the higher than anticipated visitor numbers

-28 The Trust's fundraising target for the year was 25% of capital expenditure.
+3 The Trust's fundraising target for the year was 25% of capital expenditure.
 The \$400,000 target was based on anticipated capital expenditure of \$2 million.
 The trust's actual capital expenditure was \$962,826.
 Based on this, the fundraising target should have been \$240,706, which the Trust achieved.